xbyrne/glq_mpia/README.md

 space that are representative of the separations of the images in the 1024-dimensional output of the encoder of the neural network.
 This embedding is stored in `embedding.npz`, along with the respective IDs.
-The notebook also gives a list of [117?]
-IDs of objects on a particular island, which is suspected to contain the gravitationally-lensed high-redshift quasars.
+The notebook also gives a list of 12 IDs of objects on a particular island, which contains 8 known high-redshift quasars!

 ## SED Fitting
 We now have a set of interesting objects and their photometry.
 We now attempt